JimCzuprynski/OracleLiveLabs/rag25/09-interact-with-chatbot/interact-with-chatbot.md

     ![SMR Example Execution](images/SMR-example-execution.png)

-5. Let's see how the underlying code generates the prompt before submitting it to the external OpenAI service we've configured.
+5. Let's see how the underlying code generates the prompt before submitting it to the OCI Generative AI service we've configured.
 Edit Page 500 and expand the list of dynamic actions to review it:

     ![Page-500-01](images/SMR-edit-dynamic-actions-menu.png)